straup/parallel-flickr/README.md

 parallel-flickr is still a work in progress.
 It is more than an idle research project.
 It is working code that I use every day.
-On the other hand it is also not a full-time gig so I work on it during the mornings and the margins of the day so it is not pretty or classy yet and does not have a one-button installation process but it _does_ work.
+On the other hand it is also not a full-time gig so I work on it during the mornings and the margins of the day so it is not pretty or particularly classy, yet.

 _It almost certainly still contains bugs, some of them might be a bit stupid._

+There is still not a one-button installation process and configuring parallel-flickr might seem a bit daunting for that reason.
+This is far from ideal and there is lots of room for improvement in the future.
+Suggestions and gentle cluebats are welcome and encouraged.

 ## Installation - The Short Version